gabriel-horvat/e-commerce-app/README.md

 This is a work in progress :)
 ---

-## Shopify clone w/ React Hooks, Redux-Saga, GraphQL, Apollo, Context API, Jest, Enzyme, Styled-Components, Stripe Integration
+## Shopify clone w/ Redux-Saga, Jest, Enzyme, Stripe Integration

 This is a basic Shopify clone using React on the frontend and a basic Firebase backend.